monochromicorn/ruby_valve/README.md

       end
     end

-After defining #step_n methods you can execute then all by running the #execute method.
+After defining #step_n methods you can execute them all by running the #execute method.

     Foo.new.execute